Photography by Alan Holland-Avery

 Alan was born in Portsmouth in 1938 and watched the men and machines of Operation Overlord assemble within the South Hampshire countryside towards the end of the war.
 He found great interest in aircraft as a result of reading aviation magazines at school and attending nearby air-shows.
 At age sixteen Alan joined British European Airways as an engineering apprentice in September 1954.

 Preferring the security of the airline, Alan declined an invitation to become a Fleet Street photographer.
 Instead he pursued a career in aircraft maintenance whilst his photography became a profitable hobby.
-However, whilst employed as a Non-Destructive Test Engineer for the airline, Alan developed the first continuous film processing machine in the country, before Kodak.
+However, whilst employed as a Non-Destructive Test Engineer for the airline, he developed the first continuous film processing machine in the country, before Kodak.
 This was in order to speed up processing times for the many of sheets of X-Ray films which the newly formed NDT Unit exposed weekly.

 In retirement Alan wrote the book It’s Plane Magic (ISBN 0-9535794-0-9) which is available from the author (address below) for £15.00 + postage.
 It contains 250 of his photographs (in black and white) and shows many of the highs and the lows of aviation history as seen from his unique vantage point in an era when film was king.